Piye as King of Kush and Ruler of Upper Egypt reigned from the Nubian Capital at Nappata.

 Piye immediately returned to Nubia from where he Ruled as King of both Upper and Lower Egypt.

-Ultimately, Piye’s conquest of Egypt was motivated by a Religious ideology which has been considered an African Renaissance.
+Ultimately, Piye’s conquest of Egypt was motivated by a Religious ideology which has been considered an African Renaissance because it was motivated by the desire to restore authentic Kemetic Civilization traditions of the Ta-Seti Culture.

 Piye’s ideological stance may be understood from the Ancient Oral Tradition of the Greek Historian Theodore who suggests that the Nubians were the first to institute the worship of the Gods in Egypt.